VnUgE/VNLib.Core/README.md

 Docs and articles will be available from the docs link below .
 There are docs per project (as they are added) and docs tagged for the VNLib.Core module.
 I will also be adding "spec" or specification articles to explain the higher level concepts behind the design.

 ### Contact info
 Again, go to my website below, my email address is available, go ahead and send me a message.
-Or use the email address from my profile to send me an email (via proton mail for now)
+Or use the email address from my profile to send me an email

 ### Links
 [Home Page](https://www.vaughnnugent.com) - Website home page
 [Documentation](https://www.vaughnnugent.com/resources/software/articles?tags=docs,_VNLib.Core) - Docs and articles for this module
 [Builds for VNLib.Core](https://www.vaughnnugent.com/resources/software/modules/VNLib.Core) - Per-project build artifacts
 [Links for Nuget Feeds](https://www.vaughnnugent.com/resources/software/modules) - Get my NuGet feed links

-### .NET Version Notice
-I prefer sticking with lts .NET versions and 8 just released, so I will likely be upgrading once its "stable" and I have the time to port and test everything.
-Core libraries will be first then downstream packages.

-**Update** Upgrades to .NET 8 have started and breaking changes/obsolete apis have been addressed.
-Futher updates and improvements will be made to make use of new features and apis.

 ## Index/NameSpaces
 **VNLib.**